 To ensure that cleaning is maintained at the highest standards, each of our residential sites have developed performance indicators for the external cleaning contractors.

-If you believe the cleaning standards aren't being met, please email the administration office.
+If you believe the cleaning standards aren't being met, please email us:.

 If any cleaning is required in your room, you will be responsible for the cost of the cleaning.